purpleorangegames/portalsofphereonsmallfixes/README.md

 # BepInEx
-I converted the following fixes to Harmony, you can then use BepInEx to load Harmony mods with the game. https://github.com/BepInEx/BepInEx
+I converted the the first three fixes to Harmony (you can check them below), you can then use BepInEx to load Harmony mods with the game. https://github.com/BepInEx/BepInEx

 I tested using this version, it needs to be x86 for this game in particular on the current version stated above.